deamch/Project/doc/Site_Vuetify+SSE.md

 })
 ```

-Then, build the middleware for GET requests to the /events endpoint.
-Add the following lines of the code to server.js:
+Then, build the middleware for `GET` requests to the `/events` endpoint.
+Add the following lines of the code to `server.js`:

-sse-server/server.js
+`sse-server/server.js`
 ```js
 // ...